 I worked for one year as a postdoctoral fellow at the Max Planck Institute for Mathematics in Bonn under mentorship of Pieter Moree and Don Zagier.
 Since September 2026, I have been a postdoc in the research group of Gabor Wiese at the University of Luxembourg.

-My main research interests are p-adic analogues of the work by Gross and Zagier.
-More precisely, I study Galois deformations and use these to explicitly compute the q-expansions of the derivative of cuspidal families of p-adic Hilbert modular forms.
+My main research interests are p-adic analogues and refinements of the work by Gross and Zagier.
+More precisely, I study Galois deformations to compute derivatives of cuspidal families of p-adic Hilbert modular forms.
 This approach resembles recent advancements in the newly developed p-adic approach to singular moduli for real quadratic fields using rigid meromorphic cocycles by Henri Darmon and Jan Vonk.

-My work has the potential to refine existing results in CM theory by finding explicit formulas for the CM values of modular functions on Shimura curves beyond their norms.
-In addition, I am interested in the emerging p-adic Kudla program and intend to relate my work to p-adic height pairings on Shimura curves.
-It is one of my main interests to further strengthen the connection between classical CM-theory and the emerging p-adic RM-theory and the theory of rigid meromorphic cocycles.
+Mainly, I am interested in the emerging p-adic Kudla program and intend to relate my work to p-adic height pairings on Shimura curves.
+I intend to strengthen the connection between classical CM theory and the emerging p-adic RM theory through the theory of rigid meromorphic cocycles, and the connection between their special values and the p-adic deformation theory of theta series.